vmware/vic/doc/user_doc/vic_installation/plugin_vc_web.md

 **What to Do Next**

-Check that the deployment has succeeded by following the procedure in [Verify the Deployment of the vSphere Integrated Containers Engine Plug-In](plugin_verify_deployment.md).
+Check that the deployment has succeeded by following the procedure in [Verify the Deployment of the vSphere Integrated Containers Plug-In](plugin_verify_deployment.md).